JetBrains/kotlin-mobile-docs/topics/connect-to-platform-specific-apis.md

 [//]: # (auxiliary-id: Connect_to_Platform-Specific_APIs)

-If you’re developing mobile applications for different platforms with Kotlin Multiplatform Mobile and need to access platform-specific APIs that implement required functionality (for example, getting the current timestamp), you can use the Kotlin mechanism of [expected and actual declarations](https://kotlinlang.org/docs/reference/platform-specific-declarations.html).
+If you’re developing mobile applications for different platforms with Kotlin Multiplatform Mobile and need to access platform-specific APIs that implement required functionality (for example, generating a UUID), you can use the Kotlin mechanism of [expected and actual declarations](https://kotlinlang.org/docs/reference/mpp-connect-to-apis.html).

 With this mechanism, a common module defines an _expected declaration_, and platform modules must provide _actual declarations_ that correspond to the expected one.
 This works for most Kotlin declarations, such as functions, classes, interfaces, enums, properties, and annotations.

 ![Expect/actual declarations in common and platform-specific modules](expect-actual-general.png){width=700}

 The compiler ensures that every declaration marked with the `expect` keyword in the common module has the corresponding declarations marked with the `actual` keyword in all platform modules.
 The IDE provides tools that help you create the missing actual declarations.

->We recommend that you use expected and actual declarations only for Kotlin declarations that have platform-specific dependencies.
+>We recommend that you use expected and actual declarations only for Kotlin declarations that have platform-specific
+> dependencies.
 It is better to implement all possible functionality in the common module even if doing so takes more time.
 >
->Don’t overuse expected and actual declarations – in some cases, an interface may be a better choice because it is more flexible and easier to test.
+>Don’t overuse expected and actual declarations – in some cases, an interface may be a better choice because it is more
+>flexible and easier to test.
 >
 {type="note"}

 ## Examples

 For simplicity, the following examples use the intuitive target names iOS and Android.
-However, in your Gradle build files, you need to use a specific target name from [the list of supported targets](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html#supported-platforms).
+However, in your Gradle build files, you need to use a specific target name from [the list of supported targets](https://kotlinlang.org/docs/reference/mpp-supported-platforms.html).

 * [Generate a UUID](#example-generate-a-uuid)
 * [Send and receive messages from a WebSocket](#example-send-and-receive-messages-from-a-websocket)